Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

 \subsubsection{J0854+0907}

-The spectra indicate that both both members are quasars at z=1.20.
-The emission line shapes and continua are different, and no deflactors are seen in the DESI Legacy Survey images.
+The spectra indicate that both members are quasars at \(z\sim1.674\).
+The C III] emission lines have substantially different widths in the two members, with measured FWHM values of \(8768\) and \(3437~{\rm km~s^{-1}}\), respectively.
+No plausible foreground deflector is seen in the image.
 Therefore, we classify this system as a distinct dual quasar, with a transverse distance of 95.28 kpc and a separation of 11.254$\arcsec$.